| 4 min read

 Before saving, check whether your DNS provider appends the root domain automatically.
 If HubSpot gives a full hostname and your DNS provider appends the domain again, validation will fail.

-Step 3: review SPF and DMARC in the same flow
+Step 3: add the HubSpot SPF and DMARC records

-HubSpot’s authentication setup also checks SPF and DMARC.
+HubSpot’s current authentication setup also checks MX, SPF, and DMARC.
+Publish the exact records shown for the connected domain.

 If you already have an SPF record, HubSpot says to add its include value to the existing record rather than creating another SPF record.
 It also reminds you to include v=spf1 and -all only once.